BKeyport/MMM-Multimonth/README.md

 ### NOTE: THIS MODULE IS TO BE HOSTED ONLY AT https://github.com/BKeyport/MMM-Multimonth - Any other hosting location is invalid.

+If you fork and change any code, please let me know, if it's useful for the general public, I'd love to add it!

 # MagicMirror Module to display a calendar with multiple months (user configurable)

 *** This module may break in future versions of MagicMirror.
 Working on a solution ***